 It is an Outwell tent, and so at the higher end of the market, but you do get a lot of design details that all help with family camping (see this post here on why you may want to choose an Outwell tent).

 We put this video together to show you some of the features you get with the tent.

 Other Great Features

 The bedroom dividers unzip.
-We only really need to use this to get to our youngest in the night (though not so much now he’s getting older).
-It’s a really great feature that means you don’t need to get out of your sleeping bag.
+We only need this to get to our youngest in the night (though not so much now he's getting older).
+It's a great feature that means you don't need to get out of your sleeping bag.

 The living area in this tent is massive.
 We could all eat inside and store a lot of clothes for a camping holiday.

 The windows are tinted.
 Though that doesn't sound like much, the tinting works really well as even though the Hornet XL has lots of large windows to let in plenty of light, with the tinting people outside the tent can't see much of what's going on inside the tent.
 (And there are blinds on all the windows too of course).